Mav55/scans/README.md

 9. Under Client secrets, click on New client secret.
 10. Enter a Description (i.e. Cloudsploit-2019) and select Expires "In 1 year".
 11. Click on Add.
-12. The Client secret value will only be visible once, copy and paste below, and or in your own offline KMS for safe-keeping.
+12. The Client secret value appears only once, make sure you store it safely.
 13. Navigate to Subscriptions.
 14. Click on the relevant Subscription ID, copy and paste the ID below.
 15. Click on "Access Control (IAM)".